Turan-Shah's Nubian campaign

-Turan-Shah's Nubian campaign took place in 1173, between the Nubians of Upper Egypt and the Kurdish forces of the Ayyubid commander, Turan-Shah.
+Turan-Shah's Nubian campaign took place in 1173, between the Nubians of Upper Egypt and the forces of the Ayyubid Sultanate under commander, Turan-Shah.

 Background

 The Nubians and Egyptians had long been engaged in a series of skirmishes along the border region of their two countries in Upper Egypt.
 After the Fatimids were deposed, tensions rose as Nubian raids against Egyptian border towns grew bolder, culminating in the siege of Aswan by former Black Fatimid soldiers in late 1172 to early 1173.
 The governor of Aswan, Kanz al-Dawla, a former Fatimid official, requested military assistance from Saladin, which he agreed to send.

-Conquest of Nubia
+Conquest of Qasr Ibrim

 The Ayyubid response began when Saladin dispatched Turanshah with a force of Kurdish troops to relieve Aswan, but the Nubian soldiers had already departed.
 Nonetheless, Turanshah conquered the Nubian town of Ibrim and gave the fiefdom (iqta') to his Kurdish commander, Ibrahim al-Kurdi.
 Turanshah followed up on this by conducting a series of raids against the Nubians.
 His attacks appear to have been highly successful, resulting in the Nubian king based in Dongola, to request an armistice.
 Apparently eager for conquest, Turanshah was unwilling to accept the offer until his own emissary had visited the King of Nubia and reported that the entire country was poor and not worth occupying.
 Although the Ayyubids would be forced to take future actions against the Nubians, Turanshah set his sights on more lucrative territories.
 He acquired considerable wealth in Egypt after his campaign against Nubia, bringing many Nubian and Christian slaves back with him.